vinitshahdeo/portfolio/README.md

 The portfolio contains three main pages:

 - **Home**: A welcome page with my brief introduction.
-- **About**: Detailed information about me, my skills and experience.
+- **About**: Detailed information about me, my skills, and experience.
 - **Featured**: My thoughts, stories, and interviews.